Draft Design of Temporal Calendar API

 This doc describes a design for first-class support for non-Gregorian calendars in Temporal.
 Although most of this document is based on Temporal.PlainDate, most of this applies to Temporal.PlainDateTime, Temporal.PlainYearMonth, Temporal.PlainMonthDay, and Temporal.PlainTime as well.

-The approach described in this document was largely adopted, so this document has been superseded by the Temporal.Calendar documentation.
+The approach described in this document was largely adopted, but most of this document's information is nonetheless obsolete, due to removing the Temporal.Calendar interface.

 Data Model